kubernetes-sigs/kustomize/cmd/config/docs/api-conventions/functions-spec.md

 A function MUST be implemented as a container.

-A function container MUST be capable of running as a non-root user `nobody` if it does not require access to host filesystem or makes network calls.
+A function container MUST be capable of running as a non-root user `nobody` if it does not require access to host filesystem.

 ### stderr